lculibrk/DupCaller/README.md

 **Advanced**

-These are variant calling paramters and adjustment is unnecessary for general use.
+These are variant calling parameters and adjustment is unnecessary for general use.

 | short option | long option | description | default |
 | --- | --- | --- | --- |